-- At every change in slope, alignment, or size of pipe. - · At each intersection or junction of a sanitary sewer mainline. - Where practical, manholes shall be located at street intersections. - At the upper end of all sanitary sewers, except as provided under Section 5.4. - At intervals of 500 feet or less.
-Deviation from this requirement shall be reviewed on a case-by-case basis for approval, considering whether maintenance equipment can adequately service the proposed sanitary sewer mainline. - At service connections of 8 inches or larger. - At 6-inch service connections on an 8-inch mainline. - · Where required by the Industrial Pretreatment Program for sampling.
+- A. At every change in slope, alignment, or size of pipe. - B. At each intersection or junction of a Sanitary Sewer Mainline. - C. Where practical, manholes shall be located at street intersections. - D. At the upper end of all sanitary sewers, except as provided under Section 5.3. - E. At intervals of 500-feet or less.
+Deviation from this requirement shall be reviewed on a case-by-case basis for approval, considering whether maintenance equipment can adequately service the proposed Sanitary Sewer Mainline. - F. At Service Connections of 8-inches or larger. - G. At new 6-inch Service Connections into an 8-inch mainline. - H. Where required by the Industrial Pretreatment Program for sampling.